⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 • On their own, SSG pages can’t change content without the site being rebuilt and redeployed entirely.
 So, even if you make just one small typo, the entire website needs to be regenerated and deployed to get a correction live.
 With a few pages, this isn’t a big issue, but as your site grows so does its time to build, which could be a problem if you need to update content often.

-• Secondly, because the pages are generated ahead of time before any requests happen, SSG pages don’t have direct access to requests like HTTP headers and query parameters at build time.
-If you want to access these, you have to write custom middleware in addition to SSG.
+• Secondly, because the pages are generated ahead of time before any requests happen, SSG pages don’t have direct access to requests to access things like HTTP headers and query parameters at build time.
+So, if you want to access these, you have to write custom middleware in addition to SSG.

 When should you use SSG?